 We have proposed a method of modeling the motion uncertainty of moving obstacles to be used for robot motion planning.
-We consider three sources of the motion uncertainty, path ambiguity, velocity uncertainty, and observation uncertainty, to construct a probabilistic uncertainty model.
+We consider three sources of the uncertainty, path ambiguity, velocity uncertainty, and observation uncertainty, to construct a probabilistic uncertainty model.
 Using this model, we can represent the gradual reduction of the uncertainty in motion prediction, which we usually experience in many situations.
 Based on this probabilistic model, the motion planner repeatedly selects the best motion in a decision-theoretic manner.

 Currently we assume that the robot can determine the path of an obstacle at a branching point just after the obstacle passes the point.
 However, this assumption may not be effective in some cases, especially when the branching point is far from the robot and the observation uncertainty is large.
 An extension to the current modeling is to consider the observation uncertainty in determining the path of the obstacle.
+In this paper, we have described simulation results on a simple case where there is only one moving obstacle.
+Another future work is to apply the method to multiple-obstacle cases.
+Although, in principle, the proposed method can be applied to multiple-obstacle cases, several extensions would be necessary such as modeling the interaction between obstacles.